Sandra Bullock: Philanthropy

 Bullock has been a public supporter of the American Red Cross and has donated $1 million to the organization at least five times.
 Her first public donation of that amount was to the Liberty Disaster Relief Fund.
 Three years later, she sent money in response to the 2004 Indian Ocean earthquake and tsunamis.
 In 2010, she donated $1 million to relief efforts in Haiti following the Haiti earthquake and again donated the same amount following the 2011 Tōhoku earthquake and tsunami.
 She donated $1 million in 2017 to support relief efforts for Hurricane Harvey in Texas.

 In 2010, along with other public figures, Bullock made a public service announcement urging people to sign a petition for clean-up efforts of the Deepwater Horizon oil spill in the Gulf of Mexico.
-Bullock was inducted into the Warren Easton Hall of Fame in 2012, for her donations to charities, and was honored with the Favorite Humanitarian Award at the 39th People's Choice Awards, for her contributions to New Orleans' Warren Easton High School, which was severely damaged by Hurricane Katrina.
+Bullock was inducted into the Warren Easton Hall of Fame in 2012, for her donations to charities, and was honored with the Favorite Humanitarian Award at the 39th People's Choice Awards, for her contributions to New Orleans's Warren Easton High School, which was severely damaged by Hurricane Katrina.

 In 2014, Bullock designed a space-themed Paddington Bear statue, dubbed "Gravity Bear" (a reference to her 2013 film Gravity).
 The statue, number 43 out of 58 placed around London as part of the Paddington Trail, was located at the Royal Observatory in Greenwich, and was subsequently auctioned off to raise funds for the National Society for the Prevention of Cruelty to Children (NSPCC).

 Public image

 Bullock has been dubbed "America's sweetheart" by the media in reference to her "friendly and direct and so unpretentious" nature.
 She was selected as one of People magazine's 50 Most Beautiful People in the world in 1996, 1999, and 2011.
 The publication named her as its Woman of the Year in 2010 as well as the Most Beautiful Woman in 2015.

 In 2010, Time magazine included Bullock in its annual Time 100 as one of the most influential people in the world, and Entertainment Weekly named her The Most Powerful Actress in Hollywood.
-In she joined other Hollywood legends at the TCL Chinese Theatre on Hollywood Boulevard in making imprints of her hands and feet in cement of the theater's forecourt.
+In 2013, she joined other Hollywood legends at the TCL Chinese Theatre on Hollywood Boulevard in making imprints of her hands and feet in cement of the theater's forecourt.
 That year, she was named among The Most Powerful Women in Entertainment by The Hollywood Reporter, and Entertainer of the Year, due to her success with The Heat and Gravity, by Entertainment Weekly.
 Bullock ranked #2 on the 2014 Forbes list of most powerful actresses and was honored with the Decade of Hotness Award by Spike Guys' Choice Awards.